 – New cognitive radio sharing technologies developed within the IEEE 802 Standards can make efficient use of spectrum while doing no harm to other primary users operating in these bands or the adjacent bands.

 – Features embedded within IEEE 802 standards such as spectrum sensing, spectrum etiquette, channel set management and co-existence will ensure minimal interference to themselves and others.

+- In addition, database driven spectrum management may be used for inter-system co-existence, interference mitigation and to improve spectrum efficiency.
+Such database system driven operation is currently recommended by the FCC and Ofcom in TV Band White Spaces and certification and trials of the database services and devices are on-going.
+Such database service in conjunction with IEEE 802 standards can provide an effective solution to meeting the needs of the PGMS.

 9 Conclusion